Lancasting/Homework-Week-1/README.md

     Brought P and content in CSS down to where it appears in the HTML

-    Removed span (because it wasn't mentioned in the CSS) in the html and brought header h1 together in CSS:
+    Called span out by name in the CSS file

     .header h1 {
     display: inline-block;